 Capital One Platinum and Capital One QuicksilverOne are both great starter credit cards.
-They’re designed to help people with limited or no credit experience build good credit scores inexpensively.
+They’re designed to help people with limited or no credit experience to build good credit scores inexpensively.
 Which of the two will be better for you depends on how much you plan to spend.
-QuicksilverOne is better if you plan to charge at least $2,600 a year ($216.67 per month) because that’s when the rewards will cover the cost of the annual fee.
-Platinum is preferable otherwise.
+Capital One QuicksilverOne is better if you plan to charge at least $2,600 a year ($216.67 per month) because that’s when the rewards will cover the cost of the annual fee.
+Capital One Platinum is preferable otherwise.

-Capital One Quicksilver rewards are simple: You get 1.5% cash back on every Quicksilver purchase, with no limit on the amount you can earn, and you can redeem for a statement credit or check at any time.
+Capital One Quicksilver rewards are simple: You get 1.5% cash back on every purchase, with no limit on the amount you can earn, and you can redeem for a statement credit or check at any time.
 For context, most cash back credit cards give you 1% back as a base rate.
-And unlike rewards cards with points or miles, you’ll always know exactly how much your Quicksilver cash back is worth. … read full answer
+And unlike rewards cards with points or miles, you’ll always know exactly how much your Capital One Quicksilver cash back is worth.… read full answer

 Here’s what you need to know about Capital One Quicksilver’s rewards:

 There’s an initial bonus.
-Spending $500 within 3 months of account opening gets you an extra $150 bonus cash back.
+Spending $500 within 3 months of account opening gets you an extra $200 cash bonus.